Relationship Issues

 9 Reasons Why Male Friendships Are Important

 From the time they are boys, men are indoctrinated into a world that does them harm more than good in the long run.
 Over the past couple of years, there have been conversations about toxic masculinity, but we need to start having conversations about some of the stereotypes and expectations put on men that are detrimental to their health and well-being.
 One of those aspects that needs to be revisited is the role and importance of male friendships.
+Flower Mound Christian Counseling provides a space for men to explore these topics and build healthier, more authentic connections.
 Many young boys found it easy to form and maintain friendships when they were young.
 It was an integral part of who they were.
 As they grow older though, these friendships most of the time dwindle.
 One of the contributing factors has been this harmful notion that men need to be stoic in their manner and learn to stand on their own; masculinity demands autonomy.
 The concept of having close friendships, especially those you share your life and feelings with is frowned upon, which then makes it difficult for men to seek healthy relationships with other men.
 With loneliness being a global health pandemic, it is important to advocate for male friendships.
 Even in the wild, animals rely on each other for their sole survival.
 We are no different.
 Human beings are social being and our health and well-being is tied to our community and our relationships, hence having male friendships is vital for other men.
 To counteract loneliness and isolation, which have negative effects on men’s health, it is important as a society we encourage and make it normal for men to have close, dependable, and strong friendships.
 Why male friendships are important.
 Emotional Support.
 Men also have emotional needs.
-By having friendships, men can have safe spaces where they can be vulnerable, share their fears, and seek emotional support [...]
+By [...]

 Comments Off on 9 Reasons Why Male Friendships Are Important